satish1901/In-situ-Water-quality-monitoring-in-Oil-and-Gas-operations/README.md

 ### In-situ-Water-quality-monitoring-in-Oil-and-Gas-operations
 Salinity and turbidity detection of water ponds using satellite imagery.
 This is a statistical algorithm to analyze water quality in lakes/ponds/deltas using LandSat8 satellite time series data.
-The repo contains methods for detection on 2 types of datasets, the Satelytics dataset (includes all the bands in a single .TIF file) and LandSat8 sensor dataset (Contains individual .TIF files for each band)
+The repo contains methods for detection on 2 types of datasets, the Commercial dataset (includes all the bands in a single .TIF file) and LandSat8 sensor dataset (Contains individual .TIF files for each band)

 ### [**Our Method**](to-be-released-soon)
 [Satish Kumar*](https://www.linkedin.com/in/satish-kumar-81912540/), [Rui Kou*](https://www.linkedin.com/in/rui-kou/), [Vikram Jayaram](https://www.linkedin.com/in/vjayaram/)